The Big Picnic is a free Vancouver Cherry Blossom Festival event. It features live entertainment at a park on a weekend in April most years.

 Details about featured performers, activities and food trucks at the 2023 event are to be confirmed.

 About the Venue

 In previous years, the Big Picnic took place at Queen Elizabeth Park which is a beautiful place and the highest piece of land within the City of Vancouver.

-In 2022, the Big Picnic took place from 10:00 am to 4:00 pm at David Lam Park in Yaletown on April 2nd.
+In 2022, the Big Picnic took place at David Lam Park in Yaletown on April 2nd.
+The 2023 event takes place at the same location on Saturday, April 1st, from 10:00 am until 4:00 pm.
 The park’s address is 1300 Pacific Boulevard.
 The closest SkyTrain Station is Yaletown-Roundhouse which is about a 5-minute walk away.

 Tips and Advice